ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 ### FAQ

-#### _Can I include pages as part of a theme pack?_

-Support for [including pages as part of a theme pack](https://github.com/ProjectEvergreen/greenwood/issues/681) is planned and coming soon, pretty much as soon as we can support [external data sources](https://github.com/ProjectEvergreen/greenwood/issues/21) in the CLI.

 #### _I'm getting an (Rollup) error when trying to build or test my theme pack for production_
 If you try and run `yarn build` or `yarn serve` in a repo where you are creating the theme pack, as per the guide here, you may see this error if you reference assets like `<script>`, `<link>`, etc in your templates.  ex: